Contents

 - Confusion in workflow: Using estimates as QuickBooks Online sales orders can blur the lines between quoting and order management, leading to potential confusion in the sales process.

-2. Creating delayed charges as sales orders
+2. Creating delayed charges as QuickBooks Online sales orders

 Another workaround for managing sales orders in QuickBooks Online is to use delayed charges.
 Delayed charges in QuickBooks Online track goods or services you plan to bill for in the future.
-They can be used as a stand-in for sales orders, allowing you to record the details of a customer’s order before you invoice them.
+They can be used as a stand-in for QuickBooks Online sales orders, allowing you to record the details of a customer’s order before you invoice them.

 Here’s how to create a delayed charge—